squiroga8/dsc-mod-4-project-online-ds-sp-000/README.md

     - April 1996 - April 2018
     - 14723 unique zip codes in the USA
 - **Models and Tests Used:**
-    - ARIMA Modeling and Forecasting
+    - ARIMA Models
-    - Stationarity Checks
+    - XX
-    - Seasonal Decomposition
+    - XX
 - **Approach (Using the CRISP-DM framework):**
     - Establish initial Business Understanding
     - Conduct additional research related to Business Understanding
     - Obtain data
     - Select subset of data based off of business understanding
     - Update business understanding based off of data understanding and initial exploration
+    - Clean round 1 of data
     - De-trend and control for stationarity assumption
     - Model
     - Forecast